-After winning the GB Rowing Team Trials, Booth was once again selected in the lightweight women’s double scull along with Kat Copeland for the 2016 season.
+After finishing runner-up at the GB Rowing Team Trials, Copeland was once again selected in the lightweight women’s double scull along with Booth, for the 2016 season.
 They were not at their best at the European Championships in Brandenburg and had to settle for seventh place overall.
-They then missed the World Cups in Lucerne and Poznan before ending a frustrating season by placing 14th overall at the Rio 2016 Olympic Games.
+They then missed the World Cups in Lucerne and Poznan before finishing a frustrating season by placing 14th overall at the Rio 2016 Olympic Games.

-They followed that by setting a new world best time in the semi-finals at the Varese World Cup before pipping New Zealand’s Sophie Mackenzie and Julia Edward to gold on the line in a thrilling final the following day.
+They followed that up by setting a new world’s best time in the semi-finals at the Varese World Cup, then pipped New Zealand on the line in a thrilling final the following day.

-After a fourth-placed finish in Lucerne, Booth and Copeland were back in good form at the World Championships in Aiguebelette and gave the defending champions from New Zealand a major scare with another late surge.
+After a fourth-place finish in Lucerne, they were back in good form at the World Rowing Championships in Aiguebelette and gave the defending champions from New Zealand a major scare with another late surge.
 They eventually had to settle for silver, just half a length down.